How to get more out of your sale.

-Many sponsors don’t know that fundraiser company prize programs are free.
-That’s a big reason groups don’t do them.
-Others don’t want to bother with them.
-They see prizes as a nuisance and just one more thing to have to deal with.
+Many sponsors don't know that fundraiser company prize programs are free.
+That's a big reason groups don't do them.
+Others don't want to bother with them.
+They see prizes as a nuisance and one more thing to deal with.

 Yet even if you offer the free prizes, they may still not be enough to get you over the hump.
 This is where adding even more prizes can make the difference.

 If used correctly, additional school fundraising incentives improve sales.
-Here are 5 ways you can leverage them to achieve maximum benefit:
+Here are five ways you can leverage them to achieve maximum benefit:

 1. Turn Your Students Into Advocates

-If you're offering a top seller prize, you're going to want students to talk about it.
+If you're offering a top-seller prize, you will want students to discuss it.
 Why?
 Peer influence is a powerful motivator.
 If their friends say it's cool, they'll be more likely to want it too.

-Your results can become exponential if you can get your students to spread the word for you.
+Your results can become exponential if you get your students to spread the word for you.
 Your goal is to create a buzz among your students.
-And the more they talk the better.
+And the more they talk, the better.

 Students are more likely to sell if they sense the incentive is worthwhile to others.
 As long as students are talking, you'll get some free advertising.
 And if parents get involved, it's because of their students.